GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 Nakada, M., 1986, Holocene sea levels in oceanic islands: Implications for the rheological structure of the Earth's mantle, *Tectonophysics, 121*, 263–276, `http://dx.doi.org/10.1016/0040-1951(86)90047-8 <http://dx.doi.org/10.1016/0040-1951(86)90047-8>`_.

+Watts, A. B., 2001, *Isostasy and Flexure of the Lithosphere*, 458 pp., Cambridge University Press.

 Wessel.
 P., 2001, Global distribution of seamounts inferred from gridded Geosat/ERS-1 altimetry,
 J. Geophys.
 Res., 106(B9), 19,431-19,441,